Kenneth-lekeanyi/register-app-argoCD/README.md

 - Now, you are good to go.
 You can now test it.
 - So, In your Terminal, type "**gcloud –version**.

-If you see this “command new argument expected”, know that everything is ok Whenever you want to take a new setup, maybe for a new project, just do gcloud init enter.
+If you see this “**command new argument expected**”, know that everything is ok
+- Whenever you want to take a new setup, maybe for a new project, just do gcloud init enter.
-It will take you through the whole flow again.
+- It will take you through the whole flow again.

+   - **For MacOs**
+- As it defaults you to your OS under macOS, the 1st step wants you to confirm that you have python3 installed in your machine already.
+So, skip this 1st step and go to the 2nd step.
+We shall download the python later.
+- Step 2: Here, it gives you three options to download any of them.
+Click to download the first option of macOS 64-bit (x86_64) if your mac is not Apple M1.
+- So click on "**google-cloud-cli-462.0.1-darwin-x86_64.tar.gz**"
+- Now, go to your Finder and confirm that you have "**google-cloud-sdk**" there.
+- Now, bring up your v.s code.
+- We need to install python at this time.
+So first bring up your terminal and check if python is currently installed in your OS.
+- So do **python --version**.
+- If it says, “command not found”, know python is not installed.
+So, it needs to be installed.
+- You can use **brew**. (brew is the install manager for mac).
+- So, do **brew** enter.
+- If brew is installed, then use brew to install python3.
+- So do "**brew install python3**".
+- After the installation is completed, check to confirm it.
+- So do "**python3 --version**"
+  - If the result is not **python 3.11.7**, then know that you have to make python a global service in your OS.
+  - To do this, go to your vs code and type there to check that python is not there in the system already.
+  - Now proceed to make python as a global service in your mac.
+So vi to this
+  - **vi ~/.bash_profile** enter.

+ - change to insert mode.
+ - Now paste this command inside this configuration file
+ - **alias python='/usr/local/bin/python3'**
+ - Now, save and quit **esc :wq!**

+- Run this command to source or refresh your bash config.
+- **source ~/.bash_profile** enter.
+  - Now, do **python –version**.
+You will see that it displays "python 3.11.7"